 So What Do I Do?

 Means testing is a complicated process.
 Do not assume, based on your own calculations from the information presented here that you do not qualify for a chapter 7.
 Most South Jerseyans can file a chapter 7 with no problem and no means test complications.

-If you live in South Jersey and are considering filing bankruptcy, call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action towards filing, then call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.

 If you are looking for more information about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.